 Ever wondered where your career in health care might take you?
 We recently brought together Griffith Health alumni and academics in a virtual event to talk to us about the changing needs of Australian communities and the increasing importance of wellness as part of healthcare.
-To watch the full event, register for Virtual Open House today.
 Read on for a snapshot of that conversation.

 Caroline Donovan is a clinical psychologist with interests in youth anxiety, depression, sleep and body image issues.
 As Caroline explains, there’s a difference between being mentally healthy and not having mental health issues.

 “I think people often think that having mental health means that they don’t have mental health issues, so they see it as the absence of depression or anxiety and if you don’t have those things then you must be mentally healthy – but it’s not quite the same thing,” explains Caroline.

 “We probably need to start thinking about wellness rather than a lack of illness.
 And so, it’s not just that a mental health problem is not present, but that we have a presence of positive mental states, like good coping strategies, higher levels of resilience, high levels of psychological and emotional well-being, and a positive and realistic outlook on life.

 “It’s about feeling good and functioning well and being emotionally and psychologically healthy.”

 Physiotherapist Mitch Hunter from the Griffith Health Clinics echoes Caroline’s thoughts, adding that physiotherapy services have adapted in recent years as more people become interested in a holistic approach to health and healing.

 “In the past, the medical model was to find an individual problem in someone’s body and having standardised ways of treating that,” Mitch explains.